 Another study is evaluating the effectiveness of a medication known as GMI-1070 to treat a painful episode in hospitalized children with sickle cell disease.
 The goal is to decrease the length of hospital stays for these children.

-Recently, the FDA approved the use of L-glutamine oral powder to reduce complications of sickle cell disease.
-Children’s Mercy was one of the participating centers in this study, with Dr. Woods as Principal Investigator.
+The FDA approved the use of L-glutamine oral powder to reduce complications of sickle cell disease.
+Children’s Mercy was one of the participating centers in this study.

 Connections to the Sickle Cell Community